A new algorithm to determine the creation or depletion term of parabolic equations from boundary measurements: Introduction

 Coefficient inverse problems for parabolic equations were studied intensively.
 Up to the knowledge of the author, the widely used method to solve this problem is the optimal control approach, see e.g., \cite{Borceaetal:ip2014, CaoLesnic:nmpde2018, CaoLesnic:amm2019, KeungZou:ip1998, YangYuDeng:amm2008} and references therein.
-The authors of \cite{Borceaetal:ip2014} applied the optimal control method involving a preconditioner to numerically compute the heat conductivity with high quality.
-The main drawback of this method is the need of a good initial guess for the true solution while a good initial guess is not always available.
+The authors of \cite{Borceaetal:ip2014} applied the optimal control method involving a preconditioner to numerically compute the {thermal} conductivity with high quality.
+The main drawback of this method is the need of a good initial guess for the true solution {which} is not always available.
 On the other hand, we specially draw the reader's attention to the convexification method, see \cite{KlibanovNik:ra2017, Klibanov:ip2015}, which can overcome the difficulty about the availability of the initial guess.
-In those papers \cite{KlibanovNik:ra2017, Klibanov:ip2015}, the authors introduce a convex functional whose minimizer yields the solution of the problem under consideration, by combining the quasi-reversibility method and the Carleman weight functions.
-Great 1D numerical examples, illustrating the role of Carleman weight functions in convexifying the cost functionals, are presented in \cite{KlibanovNik:ra2017}.
+In those papers \cite{KlibanovNik:ra2017, Klibanov:ip2015}, the authors introduce a convex functional whose minimizer yields the solution of the problem under consideration, by combining the quasi-reversibility method and the Carleman weight functions. {One dimensional} numerical examples, illustrating the role of Carleman weight functions in convexifying the cost functionals, are presented in \cite{KlibanovNik:ra2017}.
 It is valuable to numerically test this convexification method in higher dimensions.
-We also cite to \cite{Nguyens:arxiv2019} for another method to solve Problem \ref{cip} by repeatedly solving its linearization.
+We also cite to \cite{Nguyens:jiip2019} for another method to solve Problem \ref{cip} by repeatedly solving its linearization.
 In the current paper, we propose a novel method in which no advanced knowledge about the true coefficient is required.
-This claim is numerically confirmed even in the case when the contrast is high.
-We therefore called the proposed method ``global".